 You are serving at a bar and have to enforce the rule that if a person is drinking beer, they must be over 20 years of age.
 The four cards below have information about people sitting at a table.
 One side of the card tells you what a person is drinking and the other side tells their age.
 Which card or cards must you turn over to see if the rule is being broken?

 The correct answer is the cards with beer and 16.
-However, about 75 per cent of people get this one right.
+However, about 75 percent of people get this one right.
 Why is this so when only one in four get the previous version right?
-How is that people are seemingly more intelligent with drinks and ages of drinkers than with letters and numbers?
+How is it that people are seemingly more intelligent with drinks and ages of drinkers than with letters and numbers?

 The evolutionary psychologists, Cosmides and Tooby,* claim that both tests are logically exactly the same, but that in the second one, a “cheat-detection” mental module kicks in which helps people to get it right most of the time.
-They argue that the problem with enforcing the law about drinking-age is a “social contract” issue which mobilizes the cheat-detection module of the mind to get the answer right in the majority of cases.
+They argue that the problem with enforcing the law about the drinking age is a “social contract” issue that mobilizes the cheat-detection module of the mind to get the answer right in the majority of cases.
 However, if cheat-detection is not involved, as it isn't with the card-checking problem, most people get the answer wrong.

 The City Council has asked for volunteers to take care of visiting school children.
 Volunteers have to fill in a card.
 Rossi and Bianchi, two clerks of the City Council, are about to sort the cards.
 There are two scenarios: